Automattic/newspack-ghostcms-migrator/README.md

 ## How to use this Plugin

 1. Upload and activate this plugin's zip file into your WordPress site.
-2. Open your prefered CLI (terminal) and navigate to your WordPress folder.
+2. Open your prefered terminal program and navigate to your WordPress folder.
 3. Run the GhostCMS CLI command as [documented here](https://github.com/Automattic/newspack-migration-tools/blob/trunk/docs/GhostCMS.md).